I’ve been blogging about foreign languages for four years, teaching languages for over 12, and learning languages myself for 15.

 So what could be some of the reasons for language learning failure?

 Well, let’s go down the ‘why’ lane; shall we?

 1. A Flawed Curriculum in the Schools and Universities

-After all those years of intense studying, endless assignments, homework and test activities, these students discover they cannot communicate in the language they have been learning for so long a time, why?
+After all those years of intense studying, tests, and endless assignments, these students discover they cannot communicate in the language they have been learning for so long a time.
+Why?

-The fact is, most public or private schools or universities, continuing education institutions, etc, operate a flawed, wrong, outdated curriculum.
+The fact is, most public or private schools or universities, continuing education institutions, etc., operate a flawed, wrong, outdated curriculum.